The Sonics: Reformations

-Their first show in their home region since their last Seattle reunion in 1972 was on Halloween 31 October 2008 at the Paramount Theatre in Seattle, where they were introduced and joined onstage for several songs by Steven Van Zandt.
+Their first show in their home region since their last Seattle reunion in 1972 was on Halloween 2008 at the Paramount Theatre in Seattle, where they were introduced and joined onstage for several songs by Steven Van Zandt.
 Kent Morrill (front man of the Wailers) made a surprise appearance to help sing his signature song "Dirty Robber".
 Bob Bennett was also present to sit in on drums albeit only for a few songs and only while Ricky Lynn Johnson played in unison.

-In 2009 Freddie Dennis, formerly of Freddie and the Screamers, the Kingsmen, and the Liverpool 5, took Wilhelm's place as bassist and vocalist.
+In 2009, Freddie Dennis, formerly of Freddie and the Screamers, the Kingsmen, and the Liverpool 5, took Wilhelm's place as bassist and vocalist.
 The following year they released 8, an EP featuring both live cuts and four new songs produced by Larry Parypa and Jack Endino at Sound House Recording in Seattle.
-For the recording Andy Parypa came back on bass.

-In 2012 Johnson was replaced by drummer Dusty Watson, who has played with Slacktone, Agent Orange, Dick Dale, the Surfaris, Davie Allan and the Arrows, Lita Ford, the Supersuckers, The Boss Martians, Fur Dixon, Jon and the Nightriders, and others.
+In 2012, Johnson was replaced by drummer Dusty Watson, who has played with Slacktone, Agent Orange, Dick Dale, the Surfaris, Davie Allan and the Arrows, Lita Ford, the Supersuckers, The Boss Martians, Fur Dixon, Jon and the Nightriders, and others.

 The Sonics headlined the fifth annual Muddy Roots Music Festival over Labor Day weekend in 2014.
 That same year, Muddy Roots Recordings published the previously unreleased song, "Bad Betty," on a 7" record (split with Mudhoney) for Record Store Day.

-On January 21, 2015 the band announced they would be releasing a new album, their first in over 40 years, entitled This Is The Sonics.
+On January 21, 2015, the band announced they would be releasing a new album, their first in over 40 years, entitled This Is The Sonics.
 The album was released via their own imprint, Revox on March 31.
 The band also announced a tour to support the new album.

-On May 2, 2016 an announcement was posted by Rob Lind on the band's Facebook site that Jerry Roslie and Larry Parypa would no longer be continuing as touring members of the band although they will still be involved in recording and Larry will occasionally be playing live with the band.
+On May 2, 2016, an announcement was posted by Rob Lind on the band's Facebook site that Gerry Roslie and Larry Parypa would no longer be continuing as touring members of the band although they will still be involved in recording and Larry will occasionally be playing live with the band.
 Their positions are being filled on a touring basis by Jake Cavaliere of the Lords of Altamont on keyboards and Evan Foster of the Boss Martians on guitar.

+Drummer Bob Bennett died in February 2025.